passwordng/passwordng/README.md

 ## I'm a Cybersecurity Professional, Infrastructure Engineeer, and Teacher!!

-- 🔭 Interested in Cybersecurity - Security Operations
+- 🔭 Interested in Cybersecurity - Security Operations & Engineering
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other
 - 🥅 2022 Goals: Learn more about Governance, Risk and Compliance
 - ⚡ Fun fact:
 - 😻

 ### Connect with me: